Born2Root/HitStar/README.md

 In the [description](https://github.com/Born2Root/HitStar/#how-to-build-your-own-game) you learn howto:
 - Prepare and gather your music files
-- Design and genrate your own cards
+- Design and generate your own cards
 - Print out and prepare the game material
 - Install and adjust the App for your mobile device
 - Play & have a lot of fun!

 **Key Points of the whole gameplay are:**

-- **The Game-Cards**
+Printed game cards with a QR-Code on one side and the "solution", artist, song name and release-year on the other side.
+With the mobiel app the QR-Code is scanned and the app starts playing the corresponding audio file.
-	- The cards contain a QR code that points either to an offline audio file or a webserver.
+The QR-Code points either to an offline audio file or a webserver.
 No Spotify, YouTube or other plattforms are needed to play.
+Afterwards one tries to guess the song.
+By turning the game card the solution is shown.

+Main tasks to build your own HitStar game is to generate the game cards.
-	- The toolchain generates a pdf with ready to print cards like this:
+The toolchain descibed below will generates a pdf with ready to print cards like this:
 	    * The design is fully fexible and you can adjust it to your needs.
     	    * To have it cheap, print it black/white (like in the example picture below)
     	    * To make it look more professional make it colourfull

 <img width="570" height="323" alt="Example Cards" src="https://github.com/user-attachments/assets/4ed76ec8-7c2d-42e6-bed8-43178c621eb0" />

-- **The mobile App**
-	- The App to scan the cards and play the songs is at the moment available for Android
+The mobile App can be downloaded from the repo (at the moment available for Android).
-	- The source is completely OpenSource and written with MITAppInventor
+The App is completely OpenSource and written with MITAppInventor.

 <img width="245" height="340" alt="mobile app" src="https://github.com/user-attachments/assets/41dc5fd6-cfca-4870-9d6b-e1f0c2973f34" />

 ## 📖 How-To build your own game